Oh! Calcutta! (album): Release

 The Lawrence Arms supported Lagwagon on their US tour in July and August 2006, before embarking on their own headlining US tour, with support from the Draft and the Blackout Pact.
 Bullets to Broadway was also due to support, but had to cancelled due to one of the members having a family illness.
 In October 2006, the band appeared at The Fest, and played a few shows with Chuck Ragan.
 They closed out the year with an appearance at the CMJ Music Marathon, and supporting Frenzal Rhomb on their tour of Australia in December 2006.
 Following an appearance at the Shameless Hours festival, the band embarked on a headlining US tour in October and November 2007 with American Steel, the Falcon, and Sundowner, which included a performance at The Fest.
 Their 2018 compilation album We Are the Champions of the World featured 4 additional songs from the album's recording sessions.

 Reception

-Punknews.org ranked the album at number three on their list of the year's 20 best releases.
+Punknews.org ranked the album third on their list of the 20 best releases of 2006.